peterkaczorowski/kicad-mac-builder/README.md

 Setup
 =====
-kicad-mac-builder requires a Mac and at least 40G of disk space free.
+kicad-mac-builder requires a Mac and at least 30G of disk space free.
 The instructions assume you are capable of using the command line but they are not intended to require arcane deep knowledge.

-kicad-mac-builder is known to work on macOS 10.14, 10.15, 11, and 12.
-M1 support is not yet complete.
+kicad-mac-builder is known to work on macOS 10.15, 11, and 12.
+Apple Silicon support is experimental.

 The documentation assumes you are using Homebrew on your Mac.
 The automated builds use `./ci/src/bootstrap.sh` to install Homebrew and the kicad-mac-builder dependencies.

 Please use a terminal to run the following command to install the dependencies:

 `./ci/src/bootstrap.sh`

-Beyond the system dependencies, if you are compiling a redistributable and relocatable KiCad, you'll need to install [dyldstyle](https://gitlab.com/adamwwolf/dyldstyle).

 Usage
 =====